 C. When uncertainty arises regarding the legality of a crime scene search, the Milwaukee County District Attorney's office should be contacted for advice.
-After hours, police members may contact the on-call duty district attorney by obtaining contact information through the Technical Communications Division at extension
+After hours, police members may contact the on-call duty district attorney by obtaining contact information through the Department of Emergency Communications at extension